drupol/not-a-number.io/content/posts/dev/2020-09-03-prime-numbers-generators.md

 `static fn (int $a): bool => (($primeNumber ** 2) > $a) || (0 !== ($a % $primeNumber))`

+There are two conditions in this callback.

-Any candidate number (`$a`) need only be tested by Primes not above its square root.
+* First condition checks for: any candidate number (`$a`) need only be tested by Primes not above its square root.
+* Second condition checks for: the rest of the division of `$a` by the prime number is different from zero.

 **Primes3** implements a custom [CallbackFilterIterator][CallbackFilterIterator] where the [accept method][accept method] is overridden with the same filter callback as in **Primes2**.

-And to my amazement, the algorithm **Primes3** is the fastest.
+To my amazement, the algorithm **Primes3** is the fastest.
 I still don't get why it's faster than **Primes2**, but I guess I will found out sooner or later.

-If you feel like helping me and do a deep dive, feel free to clone the repo and try it out by yourself, you'll see, it's fun !
+If you feel like helping me and do a deep dive, feel free to [clone the repo][github repository] and try it out by yourself, you'll see, it's fun !

 [bartosz website]: https://bartoszmilewski.com/
 [Category theory for programmers]: https://github.com/hmemcpy/milewski-ctfp-pdf